stormpath/stormpath-documentation/source/auth_n.rst

        }
     }

-  We are using the Base64 encoded ``value`` from above, and specifying that the Account can be found in the "Captains" Directory from :ref:`earlier <about-cloud-dir>`.
+  You are using the Base64 encoded ``value`` from above, and specifying that the Account can be found in the "Captains" Directory from :ref:`earlier <about-cloud-dir>`.

-  On success we would get back the ``href`` for the "Han Solo" Account:
+  On success you would get back the ``href`` for the "Han Solo" Account:

   .. code-block:: http